Helen Lee Bouygues

 Elevate critical thinking through targeted advocacy.

-The Reboot Foundation recently completed a national poll on critical thinking.
-As part of their research, the Foundation asked a number of questions around critical thinking in a time of technological change.
+The Reboot Foundation is in the process of conducting a national poll on critical thinking.
+As part of this poll, the Foundation is asking a number of questions around critical thinking in a time of technological change.

 Support research on the nature and development of critical thinking.